sgrenf95/jupyterlab-jupyter-fs/README.md

 ## How It Works

-The download blocking system uses a **single, minimal layer** that intercepts all download requests at the web application level.
-After extensive testing, we discovered that only one mechanism is needed to block ALL downloads.
+The download blocking system intercepts all download requests at the web application level.

 ## Architecture